AltBeacon/android-beacon-library/battery_manager.md

 This does not mean that detections will take that long, as low-power scans as described in the fast detections section described above will still be active.

+If you use case needs frequent scanning in the background, you can [configure the library to use a Foreground Service](foreground-service.html).